Five Nights at Freddy's: Video game series

-The Five Nights at Freddy's video game series has a mixed reception.
+The Five Nights at Freddy's video game series has had a mixed reception.
 The original game received "generally favorable" reviews, earning a score of 78 on the review aggregator website Metacritic.
-Omri Petitte of PC Gamer described it as a “less-is-more” experience, where fear stemmed more from anticipation than direct threats.
+Omri Petitte of PC Gamer described it as a "less-is-more" experience, where fear stemmed more from anticipation than direct threats.
 However, Petitte said the gameplay became repetitive once its mechanics were mastered.
 GameRevolution's Ryan Bates commended the game's audio design and simple yet effective mechanics, calling it "horror done right," though he found the experience too short.

 Subsequent entries saw divided responses.
 Five Nights at Freddy's 2 received a Metacritic score of 62, with reviewers from Destructoid and TouchArcade finding its introduction of new mechanics and animatronics creatively enriching, though Mitch Vogel of Nintendo Life found the difficulty punishing and the jumpscares excessive.
 Five Nights at Freddy's 3, which earned a Metacritic score of 68, maintained the franchise's core formula but updated its camera system; Petitte appreciated these improvements but felt the phantom animatronics fell short of their older counterparts.
 Nic Rowen of Destructoid found it mechanically solid yet lacking the charm of earlier entries.
 Five Nights at Freddy's 4, earned the series's lowest Metacritic score of 51 and divided reviewers further—The Escapist and Gamezebo highlighted its darker tone, emotional subtext, and scare factor, but others, like Rowen, called its gameplay confusing and encountered technical issues.